medusajs/medusa/docs/content/plugins/search/meilisearch.md

 :::tip

-If you don’t have a storefront set up, you can use the [Gatsby](../../starters/gatsby-medusa-starter.mdx) or [Next.js](../../starters/nextjs-medusa-starter.mdx) storefronts Medusa provides.
+If you don’t have a storefront set up, you can use the [Next.js starter storefront](../../starters/nextjs-medusa-starter.mdx) that Medusa provides.

 :::